vincintz/ml101/notes/03/PITCHME.md

 ### Multilayer Perceptron (MLP)

 #### Conventions
-* number of layers = number of hidden layers + output layer
 * we use the following indeces
   * _l_ : for layer
   * _j_ : node in current layer / output node